natucate-country-information-mountains-prayer-himalaya

 Geography of Nepal

-The landlocked country Nepal is situated along the southern ridges of the Himalayan mountain range and is located in between China and Tibet in the north and India in the south.
-The country was formed as a kingdom in year 1768 after the conquest by the founder of the Shah-Dynasty.
-Nepal was never part of a colony and is less than half the size of Germany with its area of 147,181 km².
-Besides the capital city Kathmandu, Pokhara and Lalitpur that are situated in the mountain region are the next bigger cities in the country.
-Nepal is divided in 7 provinces, 77 districts and 753 communities.
-From west to east the country extends to up to 885 km and from north to south to 241 km at maximum.
-Nepal’s geography is mainly influenced by the high mountains of the Himalaya in the north and east.
+The landlocked country Nepal is situated along the southern ridges of the Himalayan mountain range and is located between China and Tibet in the north and India in the south.
+The country was formed as a kingdom in the year 1768 after the conquest by the founder of the Shah-Dynasty.
+Nepal was never part of a colony and is less than half the size of Germany with an area of 147,181 km².
+Besides the capital city Kathmandu, Pokhara, and Lalitpur that are situated in the mountain region are the next biggest cities in the country.
+Nepal is divided into 7 provinces, 77 districts, and 753 communities.
+From west to east, the country extends to up to 885 km and from north to south to 241 km at maximum.
+Nepal’s geography is mainly influenced by the high mountains of the Himalayas in the north and east.
 Further south the landscape changes to a moderate lower Himalayan range and develops to an inner valley called Terai.

 Geomorphology/Geology